 You won’t need to manually measure trace lengths when you define the right length tolerances as design rules.

-Once the phase is matched in the uncoupled region, you should check that the remainder of the differential pair is length matched, although the length should be consistent throughout the pair if it was originally routed properly.
-When adding a length matching section to the differential pair to compensate inter-pair skew, the length matching section should be placed symmetrically throughout the differential pair.
+Once the phase is matched in the uncoupled region, you should check that the remainder of the differential pair is appropriately length matched so that edge transitions fall within allowable skew limits.
+However, the length should be consistent throughout the pair if it was originally routed properly.
+When adding a length matching section to a differential pair as part when inter-pair skew compensation is needed, the length matching section should be placed symmetrically throughout the differential pair.
 Note that inter-pair skew constraints are typically looser than intra-pair skew values in order to provide sufficient common mode noise suppression and signal extraction.

 Once the signal reaches a pin/pad on a particular component, it still needs to travel through the exposed conductor, along the bond wire into the interior of the package, and into the package die.
 The exposed conductor, pad/pin and the input to the internal circuitry has some parasitic inductance and capacitance, and the signal travels at a different speed as it traverses the bond wire compared to traveling on a signal trace.
 The bond wires also have some slightly different geometries, which adds different levels of delay to signals on different pins.